Pringles: History

-The product was originally known as Pringle's Newfangled Potato Chips, but other snack manufacturers objected, saying Pringles failed to meet the definition of a potato "chip" since they were made from a potato-based dough rather than being sliced from potatoes like "real" potato chips.
+The product was originally known as Pringle's Newfangled Potato Chips, but other snack manufacturers objected, saying Pringles failed to meet the definition of a potato "chip" since they were made from a potato-based dough rather than being sliced from potatoes.
 The US Food and Drug Administration weighed in on the matter, and in 1975 they ruled Pringles could only use the word "chip" in their product name within the phrase: "potato chips made from dried potatoes".
 Faced with such a lengthy and unpalatable appellation, Pringles eventually renamed their product potato "crisps", instead of chips.

-In July 2008, in the London High Court, P&G lawyers successfully argued that Pringles were not crisps even though labelled "Potato Crisps" on the container (the snack called "chips" in the US are known as "crisps" in Britain) as the potato content was only 42% and their shape, P&G stated, "is not found in nature".
+In July 2008, in the London High Court, P&G lawyers successfully argued that Pringles were not crisps (the term by which potato chips are known in British English), even though labelled "Potato Crisps" on the container, as the potato content was only 42% and their shape, P&G stated, "is not found in nature".
 This ruling, against a United Kingdom value added tax (VAT) and Duties Tribunal decision to the contrary, exempted Pringles from the then 17.5% VAT for potato crisps and potato-derived snacks.
 In May 2009, the Court of Appeal reversed the earlier decision.
 A spokesman for P&G stated it had been paying the VAT proactively and owed no back taxes.

 In April 2011, P&G agreed to the US$2.35 billion sale of the brand to Diamond Foods of California, a deal which would have more than tripled the size of Diamond's snack business.
 However, the deal fell through in February 2012 after a year-long delay due to issues over Diamond's accounts.
 On May 31, 2012, Kellogg's officially acquired Pringles for $2.695 billion as part of a plan to grow its international snacks business.
-The acquisition of Pringles makes Kellogg the second-largest snack company in the world.
+The acquisition of Pringles made Kellogg's the second-largest snack company in the world.
+In 2024, Kellanova, Kellogg's parent company, agreed to be purchased by Mars Inc.